azizbekasadov/SIL-LLVM-Tests/README.md

 - Any is the ultimate type-erasure in Swift, but it can be error-prone to use.
 Generics are usually a better alternative.

-- Pass a closure as a parameter that returns a value to defer evaluation of the argument until within the body of a function[…]”
+- Pass a closure as a parameter that returns a value to defer evaluation of the argument until within the body of a function[…]